On Reagan’s Birthday, Pledge Not to Forget the AIDS Deaths His Administration Laughed Off

-Q: Larry, does the President think that it might help if he suggested that the gays cut down on their “cruising”?
-(Laughter.)
-What?
+REPORTER: Larry, does the president think that it might help if he suggested that the gays cut down on their “cruising”?
+[Laughter] What?
 I didn’t hear your answer, Larry.

-MR. SPEAKES: I just was acknowledging your interest —
+SPEAKES: I just was acknowledging your interest —

-Q: —you don’t think that it would help if the gays cut down on their cruising — it would help AIDS?
+You don’t think that it would help if the gays cut down on their cruising — it would help AIDS?

 We are researching it.
 If we come up with any research that sheds some light on whether gays should cruise or not cruise, we’ll make it available to you.
-(Laughter.)
+[Laughter]

 Get it?
 Fairy tales.
-Because it’s a disease that kills a lot of fairies (hahaha).
+Because it’s a disease that kills a lot of fairies.
+Hilarious.

-During that year, there was an AIDS outbreak in central Africa (hilarious) and 2,118 AIDS deaths in the United States (so funny).
-In addition, blood banks didn’t know how to screen their blood supplies for AIDS or HIV, so blood transfusion recipients were all at risk of contracting the disease (ROFLCOPTER).
+During that year, there was an AIDS outbreak in central Africa, and 2,118 AIDS deaths in the United States.
+In addition, blood banks didn’t know how to screen their blood supplies for AIDS or HIV, so blood transfusion recipients were all at risk of contracting the disease.

 The reporter made Speakes laugh by suggesting some sort of public information campaign aimed at urging the public to change their sexual behavior in the hopes of preventing the spread of the disease.
 A public information campaign to prevent the spread of AIDS?
 What kind of zany country would do a thing like that?
 (Answer: Australia would, and it worked really well.)